zixuany7791/collaboration-practice/README.md

 ---

+#### At this point, you are done!
+You only need to work on the Extension below if you finish early in class, or just want to!

+---

 ## Task 3: Extension

 Work together to try to make what you see in the screenshot below.
 You can divide and conquer, but `add`/`commit`/`pull`/`push` frequently.
 Hopefully you get both **automatic** merges and **merge** conflicts!